 - 11% of organization with no customization, 38% minor customization (1-10% of code modified), 32% some customization (11-25%), 12% significant customization (26-50%), 9% extremely or completely customized(3)

 FreeBalance competes internationally against major ERP providers.
 Price quotations are often made public during bid openings in many countries.
 Most of the international requirements call for all costs over a three or five year period including software licenses, implementation, support, training, middle-ware and hardware.
-Although some of the proposals were not this five Year TCO, ERP prices average 175% FreeBalance prices where the median price is 225% FreeBalance prices.
+Our analysis shows that:

 A 2003 study by the World Bank found a lack of success in government FMIS implementations whether ERP, GRP COTS or Custom developed: